 Ingredients Needed

 Make the cookie dough.
-Like most delicious cookies, these start by beating sugar and butter together, then adding wet ingredients followed by the dry ingredients.
+Like most delicious cookies, start by beating sugar and room temperature butter together.
+Then add wet ingredients followed by the dry ingredients.

 To ensure the cookies stay soft and cake-y after baking it’s important to avoid overmixing the batter.
-I change the speed on my mixer to low before gradually incorporating the flour, stopping when ingredients are just combined.
+I lower the speed on my mixer and slowly add the flour until everything is mixed.

 Frosting.
-I’ve had success using two different methods for frosting Ricotta Cookies:
+I’ve had success using two different methods for frosting Ricotta Cheese Cookies:

 Personally, I prefer just dipping the cookies in the icing.
 Be sure to wait until they are completely cooled so they don’t fall apart.